 How to Make Sugar Skulls

 Learn how to make sugar skulls, a popular symbol of the Mexican holiday Day of the Dead (Día de Muertos in Spanish).

 Traditionally, sugar skulls are made in Mexico in the weeks leading up to the Day of the Dead, a meaningful celebration that occurs from the evening of October 1 through November 2.
 It is a time for honoring and celebrating our loved ones who have passed away.
 Sugar skulls are given as colorful gifts to the living or placed on altars as offerings for the deceased.

 As the Day of the Dead continues to spread around the world, more and more people are learning to make sugar skulls because it’s a fun and educational way to connect to the spirit of Día de Muertos.

 Sugar skulls are traditionally made from melted sugar, but this recipe is a lot easier and safer, especially for kids.
 These skulls are made with simple ingredients and don't require any baking or complicated techniques.

-This article focuses on how to make medium and large sugar skulls.
-If you'd like to make the life-size sugar skulls seen in the photo above, visit our Making Sugar Skulls page.
+This article focuses on how to make the medium and large sugar skulls shown above.
+If you'd like to make the life-size sugar skulls like the two largest ones seen in the photo below, visit our Making Sugar Skulls page.

 To learn how to turn your white sugar skulls into the colorful skulls seen on the right, visit our How to Decorate Sugar Skulls page.

 Are sugar skulls meant to be eaten?

 No, sugar skulls are intended as decorative items only.
 Although they're made from edible ingredients, they are super-hard when finished.
 Even if you didn't break your teeth trying to eat them, they wouldn't have much flavor and they're not sanitary because they tend to get handled a lot.
 Plus, they're full of sugar, which simply isn't healthy!

 What you'll need